SilviaAmAm/tf_hackathon/README.md

 The workshop will use python 3 and TensorFlow 1.6.
 You can find instructions on how to install TensorFlow [here](https://www.tensorflow.org/install/).

-The slides for the presentation can be found [here](https://drive.google.com/file/d/1kL97aC9aHtLzFsfluP_Ke6S5DDGerFX_/view?usp=sharing)
+The powerpoint and pdf slides for the tutorial part of the Hackathon are in the "Presentation" folder.
+If you don't have powerpoint, you can see the comment box for the slides in the online powerpointslides version, which can be found [here](https://docs.google.com/presentation/d/1bZUQVG-qvrTJEMgAYk59rG8Ux4b3Bpmmku4Q3GfxJyw/edit?usp=sharing).
+Note that the equations get messed up in the online powerpoint slides.

 ## Timetable

-Thursday 26th of April, 10 am:
+Thursday 26th of April, Tutorial (10 - 12 am):

-* Introduction to TensorFlow (presentation, N min):
+* Introduction to TensorFlow (presentation, ~15 min):

     1. What is the point of TensorFlow
     2. Comparison of Numpy and TensorFlow